Do you know what inbound marketing content types will resonate with your audience as they go through their customer journey?

 How can you get the most out of your content?

 Then, use it again.
 And, again.
-When you have a small team and an equally small budget, consider adopting a repurposing mindset.
-In our content-hungry economy, you can easily share information that overlaps previous content as a way to stay top-of-mind with potential consumers and re-target hot leads who like to leave goodies in their shopping cart without checking out.
+Consider adopting a repurposing mindset when you have a small team and an equally small budget.
+In our content-hungry economy, you can easily share information that overlaps previous content to stay top-of-mind with potential consumers and re-target hot leads who like to leave goodies in their shopping cart without checking out.

 HubSpot says repurposing content can also help you reach new audiences, improve organic visibility, and reinforce your messaging, especially when it’s high-value thought leadership or authoritative content.